-In this work we propose a teaching methodology targeted at reducing this subjectivity.
+In this work, we propose a teaching methodology targeted at reducing the subjectivity of evaluation criteria and objectives.
 Our methodology is based on PDCA cycles, where the four stages (Plan, Do, Check, Act) are adapted to the context of teaching software engineering disciplines.
-We call this adaptation 1-PDCA, where 1 stands for learning.
-As we shall explain throughout the paper, one of the main premises of our proposal is the usage of checklists as objective instruments to evaluate students.
+We call this adaptation I-PDCA, where I stands for learning.

+As we shall explain throughout the paper, one of the main premises of our proposal is the usage of checklists as objective instruments to evaluate the competence acquired by the students.
 With proper checklists defined, the evaluation can be done efficiently, reaching results that are well understood by both students and instructors.
 At the end of each I-PDCA cycle, the checklists can also provide useful information about existent profiles, such as human behavior and performance factors.

-Additionally, the four stages surrounding the application of checklists enable a uniform learning experience, where the knowledge is equally distributed among the students.
+Additionally, the four stages surrounding the application of checklists enable a uniform learning experience, where the competences are equally distributed among the students.

 The I-PDCA approach can be considered a teaching framework.
 To implement it, one must consider the goals to be achieved, and prepare proper checklists to reach those goals.
 To demonstrate this idea, this paper presents a case study applied to an undergraduate course.
 The course is part of a software engineering program whose teaching methodology encourages the usage of Problem-Based Learning in any of its forms, such as the one described in this work.

 This paper is organized as follows.
 Section 2 presents a brief introduction to PDCA and describes how PDCA was adapted to be used as a learning methodology.
-Section 3 presents the case study, reporting the results obtained.
-Section 4 discusses related work.
-Finally, Section 5 brings our concluding remarks.
+Section 3 provides suggestions that can be followed during the creation of evaluation checklists.
+Section 4 presents the case study, reporting the results obtained.
+Section 5 discusses related work.
+Finally, Section 6 brings our concluding remarks.